 In this section

+Nosebleeds are very common in children.
 A nosebleed (also called epistaxis) occurs when a small blood vessel in the lining of the nose bursts.
-The inside of the nose is delicate and the blood vessels are close to the surface.
-This makes them fragile and easy to burst and start bleeding.
+The inside of the nose is delicate and the small blood vessels are fragile and close to the surface.
+This means they can burst easily, and start

-Nosebleeds are very common in children and often result from harmless activities such as your child picking their nose, blowing it too hard or too often or from getting knocked on the nose during play.
+Nosebleeds often caused by harmless activities such as your child picking their nose, blowing it too hard or too often, or from getting knocked on the nose during play.

 The doctor may then:

 If nasal packing is not needed, your doctor may prescribe an antibiotic ointment to be applied to the inside of your child's nose up to four times a day for a week or so to clear any mild infection that may be present.

 For severe nosebleeds, your child may need to have a blood test to check how much blood they have lost.

 Take your child to the GP if they:

 Your child may be referred to an ENT (ear, nose and throat) specialist.